Ngue-Um/syllabi/Linguistic-diversity-in-Africa.md

 1. Successfully create maps by reusing [publicly available R code](https://github.com/digitalkoine/PizzaMap-learn-to-code-maps-in-R-).

-2. Automated the classifiction of any of the world's language.
+2. Automate the classifiction of any of the world's language.

 3. Infer and analyse the age of divergence of a languge group from others.